How To Choose The Right Cast-Iron Skillet Size? (7 Sizes)

 best size cast iron skillet

 Well, you might be happy to see that it doesn’t have to be that challenging when picking sizes.
-There may be tons to choose from, but only a few to consider.
+There are many to choose from, but only a select few are commonly considered.

 3.5 Inch

 I adore tiny cookware.
-If I see one on the shelves, you can most probably expect that I would linger around it for some time.
+If I see one on the shelves, I’m likely to linger around it for some time.
 Even if I said that, if you come to my kitchen, you will find that I don’t own any tiny cookware.
 That is because while they may be cute, they’re usually not practical choices.
 With that said, a 3.5-inch skillet won’t help you much around the kitchen.
 If you’re looking for a handy, trusty, and all-arounder, you might want to skip this one.

-The 3.5-inch skillet isn’t usually for meals.
-That is unless we’re talking about desserts.
+The 3.5-inch skillet isn’t usually for meals, except for desserts.

 3.5 Inch cast iron skillet